Skip to content

 Engine-->>You: Result available

-1. Task created -- the engine validates the task and puts it in the queue.
+1. Task created: the engine validates the task and queues it.
+(Works today.)

-2. Task routed -- the routing strategy (default: role_based) matches the task to the best-suited agent.
+2. Task routed: a routing strategy matches the task to the best-suited agent.
+(Designed; in active development.)

-3. Agent executes -- the assigned agent uses its configured LLM model in a ReAct loop (Think, Act, Observe).
+3. Agent executes: the assigned agent uses its configured LLM in a ReAct loop.
+(Designed; in active development.)

-4. Result returned -- the completed task and its artifacts are available in the dashboard and API.
+4. Result returned: the completed task and its artifacts appear in the dashboard and API.
+(Designed; in active development.)

 Stop